100 weeks instructor-led full-time training and clinical practice

-The Diagnostic Medical Sonography/ultrasound Diploma program lets students develop theoretical and clinical proficiency in the field of Abdomen and Small Parts, Gynecology, Obstetrics, Abdomen Vascular, minor Musculoskeletal and Pediatric Sonography.
+This Accredited Diagnostic Medical Sonography/ultrasound Diploma program lets students develop theoretical and clinical proficiency in the field of Abdomen and Small Parts, Gynecology, Obstetrics, Abdomen Vascular, minor Musculoskeletal and Pediatric Sonography.

 The whole course involves 23 months of intense learning.
 The learning involves a broad spectrum of theoretical(68weeks) include practical demonstrations of Ultrasound skills in the classroom and supervised practicum in school simulation Lab and clinic practice (32 weeks) experience in our affiliated diagnostic clinics and medical facilities.